nileshchakraborty/flash-card-study-helper-ai/docs/API_DOCUMENTATION.md

 #### `POST /api/generate`

 Generate flashcards for a topic.
 Returns immediately with a job ID for async processing.
+Server validates and, if needed, self-repairs malformed model output before returning results.

 **Authentication**: Required
 **Rate Limit**: 100 requests/15 minutes